 Ottawa County Health Department has three divisions: Nursing, Environmental Health, and Clerical.
 The Nursing Division provides various home visiting services to Ottawa County residents such as Home Health.
 The Environmental Health Division is responsible for operational permits, licensing and inspections.
 The Clerical Division maintains all records, supports each division and responds to inquiries from the public.

-Ottawa County Riverview Healthcare Campus is undergoing a nearly $10 million renovation and expansion project this year.
+Ottawa County Riverview Healthcare Campus is currently undergoing a nearly $10 million renovation and expansion project.
 While the project primarily consists of significant renovations and improvements to the Riverview facility, it also includes the addition of up to 21 assisted living units.
 A new 7,726-square-foot addition will be added to the existing 13,082-square-foot building to accommodate the new assisted living units.
-The project is being constructed in six phases that are estimated to be fully completed in 18 to 22 months.
-The first phase began in mid-December 2017.

 Ottawa County’s emergency services consist of police departments, fire departments, ambulance and EMS services, and the U.S. Coast Guard.
 Additional emergency services include the Ottawa County Emergency Management Agency and the Ottawa County Sheriff’s Office.